ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 responsive and can handle incoming input events.
 For this reason, Céu requires every path inside the body of a `loop` statement to contain at least one `await` or `break` statement.
-This prevents *tight loops*, i.e., unbounded loops that do not await.
+This prevents *tight loops*, which are unbounded loops that do not await.

-In the example below, the true branch of the `if` may never execute, resulting in a tight loop when the condition is false:
+In the example that follow, if the condition is false, the true branch of the `if` never executes, resulting in a tight loop:

 ```ceu
 loop do